-- A Roth IRA investment strategy allows your money to grow and be withdrawn entirely tax-free during retirement.
+- A Roth IRA allows your investments to grow tax-free, and qualified withdrawals in retirement are also tax-free.

 Updated February 1, 2026

-A Roth IRA serves as a specialized individual retirement account that allows your money to grow tax-exempt.
+A Roth IRA is a type of individual retirement account that allows your investments to grow tax-free.

 There is no tax deduction upfront for saving into these accounts.
 The main benefit is the future tax-free growth.